-I like Perry Marshall a lot.
+I like Perry Marshall.
 I think he’s a smart guy.
-And I think this class he’s giving on autoresponders (sequences of email messages that fire off in a specified order) is probably worth the $4,000 he’s charging for it.
-It includes a bunch of gnarled old direct response copywriters coaching you through the process.
-(I’m guessing they will essentially write it for you, with your input).
-Plus probably there are extras like foot massages and lattes made with Himalayan cashmere goat milk.
-Or something.
+And I think the recent class he gave on autoresponders (sequences of email messages that fire off in a specified order) was probably worth the $4,000 he charged for it.

 Complex systems can make you a lean, mean competitive machine